ros-industrial/rep/rep-XXXX.rst

 =========

 The industrial robot controller motion interface shall meet the following requirements:
  * A single node shall act as the point of control (motion).
 All trajectory topics shall be routed through this node to the controller.
+This not only simplifies implementation (a controller communicates with a single client) but single point control is key tenant of safety and predictable systems.
- * It shall allow for synchronous and asynchronous control of single and multiple arms (i.e. a unified driver that allows for differerent types of control to be achieved dynamically without reconfiguration
+ * It shall allow for synchronous and asynchronous control of single and multiple arms (i.e. a unified driver that allows for differerent types of control to be achieved dynamically without reconfiguration)
  * All incoming joint trajectories should be fully populated with position, velocity, accleration, and timing information.
 (NOTE: Certain controllers may not require all data, but this will be different between controllers)
  * Joint groups shall be statically defined at the controller level.
 ROS trajectories must define motion for all the joints in a group (NOTE: Some controllers have additional axes that aren't used by all robots.
 In these cases the axes are ignored by the controller.
 However, the motion node should be smart enough to reorder or shift joint values based on configuration data).
  * Joint trajectories shall be executed one at a time.
-Receipt of a new trajectory before the current trajectory is finished shall either result in a motion stop, followed by the execution of the new trajectory or intelligent splicing of the current and new trajectories (depends on the capability of the controller).
+Receipt of a new trajectory before the current trajectory is finished shall either result in a motion stop, followed by the execution of the new trajectory.
+ * A single node shall publish joint/robot state information, utilizing a single common connection to the controller.
- * Joint states shall be published for each arm (joint group) in a single dynamic message
+ * Joint states shall be sent from the controller to that robot state node in a single dynamic message that encompassess all groups.
- * Robot status messages shall be published for each arm (joint group) in a single dynamic message.
-Although common status indicators may exist (like an e-stop), these will be generated for each joint group.
+ * Robot states shall be sent from the controller to that robot state node in a single dynamic message that encompassess all groups.
  * The controller joint group structure shall be statically defined at node start up (i.e. in a yaml file read on node construction).
 Motion groups are predifined (statically) by most controllers.

 Design Assumptions